Dog Suddenly Very Stiff (Why It Happens)

 Stiffness can come on quickly and may affect how your dog walks, stands, or holds their body.

-This guide outlines the common causes of sudden stiffness in dogs, what you can do at home, and when to seek veterinary help.
+In this guide, we outline the common causes of sudden stiffness in dogs, what you can do at home, and when to seek veterinary care.

 A dog suddenly becoming very stiff usually points to pain, muscle spasms, joint inflammation, neurological issues, or a reaction to something in their environment.